kolbykskk/blocmetrics/README.md

 ## What is Metrics?

-Metrics is an **analytics service** that receives events (button click, page load etc..) that occur on other websites and sort that data into graphs.
-All a user has to do is create an account, register an application (their website they want to track) and paste a javascript snippet into their website.
-Data that the user wants to track is then automatically sent over to Metrics and displayed in the form of graphs.
+Metrics is an **analytics service** that receives events (button click, page load etc..) that occur on other websites and sorts that data into graphs.
+All a user has to do is create an account, register an application (their website they want to track events on) and paste a javascript snippet into their application.
+Data that the user wants to track is then automatically sent over to Metrics and displayed in graph form.

 **Javascript snippet to start tracking events on your website:**
 ```